Want to get involved in sustainable delta development as student, researcher or practioner? Join one of the DFL thematic working groups.

-The thematic working groups are groups of 5-15 students, PhDs, postdocs from different disciplines and (applied/vocational) universities that do research with a similar geographical focus.
-Groups meet every 2-4 weeks with coaches from public and private sector parties that have affinity with the theme and a relevant network.
+The thematic working groups are groups of 5-15 Master students, PhDs, postdoctoral researchers from different disciplines and (applied/vocational) universities that do research with a similar geographical focus.
+Groups meet every 4-6 weeks with coaches from public and private sector parties that have affinity with the theme and a relevant network.

-The thematic working groups for the academic year 2022-2023 and contact details can be found below.
+The current thematic working groups and contact details can be found below.
 You can select a research topic from the description but may also propose a relevant project yourself.
 You may also join with an ongoing project.

 The Green Village is the sustainable fieldlab for innovation in the built environment, located at the TU Delft campus.
 At The Green Village we work on three themes: Sustainable building and renovation, Climate adaptive city and Future energy systems.
 Within these themes we bring together entrepreneurs, end-users, students and other professionals in order to enhance the development and implementation of innovations.